-BUS101 Business Law II (S)
+Business Law II (S) 3 credits

 A study of the partnership and corporate forms of business entities including the methods of creating the relationship, and the law developed to regulate and control these organisations and their members.
-Also, a study of the basic concepts and principles of constructive trust, secret and half secret trusts, sales of goods, negotiable instruments, agency, torts and contract.
-(Prerequisite: BUS100)
+Also, a study of the basic concepts and principles of constructive trust. secret and half secret trusts, sales of goods. instruments, agency, torts and negotiable contract.
+(Prerequisite: BUS 100)

-BUS109 Budgeting (F)
+Budaetina (F)

-The use of budgets to show anticipated revenues, expenses and financial position of a business at some future point in time will be explored.
+The use of budgets to show anticipated revenues. expenses and financial position of a business at some future point in time will be explored.
 Its use in disclosing areas of the business requiring corrective action, its evaluating performance and its human relations aspects will also be examined.
 Specific topics will include cash budget, capital budget, master budget, financial budget, flexible budgets, operating budget, human relation aspect of budgets and continuous budgets.
-(Prerequisite: ACC050 or CXC Accounting General Proficiency Pass Grade 1-3)
+(Prerequisite: ACC 050 or CXC Accounting General Proficiency Pass Grade 1-3)

-BUS110 Fundamentals of Business (F, S, Su)
+Fundamentals of Business (F. S. Su)